kiukairor/crdp/README.md

 At the root of this project:

-1. Place tls.key and tls.cert in folder ./gw-api/tls/.
+1. Place tls.key and tls.crt in folder ./gw-api/tls/.
     - If you do not have such files, run the following command:
 ````
 ➜  crdp git:(main) ✗ ls